SPARC-FAIR-Codeathon/2025-team-D/README.md

 The **[SPARC Portal](http://sparc.science/)** provides a single user-facing online interface to access resources developed by the SPARC community that can be shared, cited visualised, computed, and used for virtual experimentation.
 Key features include:
 - A **collection of well-curated datasets** in a standardised format, including anatomical and computational.
 These datasets can be explored under the "[Find Data](https://sparc.science/data?type=dataset)" section of the SPARC Portal, and resources are provided describing how [how to navigate a SPARC dataset](https://docs.sparc.science/docs/navigating-a-sparc-dataset) and [how a dataset is formatted](https://docs.sparc.science/docs/overview-of-sparc-dataset-format).
-- Web tools integrated direclty into the portal for exploring SPARC resources:, including:
+- **Web tools for exploring SPARC resources** that are directly integrated into the portal, including:
   - Searching datasets with pre-configured filters
   - Pre-configured data viewers e.g. gallery, image, plot, scaffold, segmentation, simulation, and dataset viewers
   - Viewing anatomical and functional connectivity maps using pre-configured visualisation interfaces